pingone-davinci/documentation/docs/redviolet/README.md

 There are 2 coreIDENTITY connector actions available:

-1. KYC Verification - Select this for identity verification.
+1. KYC Verification - Select this for option to verify consumer identities.
-2. KYC Refresh - Select this to receive the most recent data.
+2. KYC Refresh - Select this to receive the most recent name and contact information (e.g. phone, email, IP address, mailing address) for a given consumer.

-**GLBA**
+**GLBA (Gramm-Leach-Billey Act)**

-This is a string that specifies which GLBA selection you would like to make.
+The GLBA parameter in your request specifies the GLBA-approved use case that your organization is operating under.
 Valid GLBA selections are specified in idiCORE's API documentation.

-**DPPA**
+**DPPA (Drivers Privacy Protection Act)**

-This is a string that specifies which DPPA selection you would like to make.
+The DPPA parameter in your request specifies the DPPA-approved use case that your organization is operating under.
 Valid DPPA selections are specified in idiCORE's API documentation.

 **Raw JSON Payload**

-This is a JSON object used to pass in the data that you have for the customer to the connector.
+This is a JSON object used to pass your search parameters (e.g. name, SSN, DOB) to the connector.
 The JSON object should match the format specified in idiCORE's API documentation.

 # coreIDENTITY Connector Details